openlegend/core-rules/core/src/04-wealth-equipment/01-chapter-four.md

 * **Melee** - weapons in this category are meant for close quarters hand-to-hand combat.

-    * **One-handed Melee** - The weapon uses a single hand and allows the other hand to be used for carrying a shield, second weapon, or kept free for other actions.
+    * **One-handed Melee** - The weapon uses a single hand and allows the other hand to be used for carrying another object, second weapon, or kept free for other actions.
 When wielding a one-handed weapon in each hand, you gain advantage 1 to all melee attacks; with two weapons, you have a better chance of capitalizing on openings in your target’s defense.
+If both weapons you are wielding have passive benefits such as the Deadly or Defensive properties, your benefit is the best of the two but does not stack.
     * **Two-Handed Melee** - The weapon requires two hands to wield and cannot be used with a shield or other weapon.
 Two-handed melee weapons grant advantage 1 to all attacks; blows delivered with both hands are usually more deadly.
     * **Versatile Melee** - The weapon can be wielded either one-handed or two-handed.
 The wielder can freely switch between the two modes and has all of the benefits and restrictions of whichever mode they are using.